rm-2278/Hieros-Empirical-Reevaluation/REPRODUCIBILITY_FIXES.md

 ## Summary of Changes

 This document describes the changes made to fix reproducibility issues in Hieros training and how to test them.
+This does not make the result perfectly reproducible in all cases due to inherent non-determinism in some hardware and software operations, but significantly improves determinism across runs with the same seed.

 ## Issues Fixed